 Template Identifier 240-73416879 Rev 2

-Document Identifier ETSP-2023273 Rev 1
+Document Identifier 240-155821967 Rev 1

-Effective Date 20 February 2016 6
+Effective Date 08 June 2020

-Review Date February 2021
+Review Date 08 June 2023

-Definition Explanation Health and safety specification (OHS Act) means a document specification of all health and safety requirements pertaining to associated to a contract, to ensure the health and safety of persons.
+Definition Explanation Health and safety plan (OHS Act) means a document plan that addresses hazards identified and includes safe work procedures to mitigate, reduce, or control hazards identified Health and safety specification (OHS Act) means a document specification of all health and safety requirements pertaining to associated to a contract, so as to ensure the health and safety of persons.
 Health and safety requirements means comprehensive health and safety requirements for a contract, project, site, and scope of work.
 This specification is intended to ensure the health and safety of persons, both workers and the public, and the duty of care to the environment.
-The health and safety requirements must be specific to each contract, project, site, and scope of work Lifesaving Rules (240-62196227) a rule that, if not adhered to, has the potential to cause serious harm to people Medical Certificate of fitness (OHS Act) means a certificate valid for one year, issued by an occupational health practitioner, issued in terms of the regulations, whom shall be registered with the Health Professions Council of South Africa Medical surveillance (OHS Act) means a planned programme or periodic examination (which may include clinical examinations, biological monitoring, or medical tests) of employees by an occupational health practitioner or, in prescribed cases, by an occupational medicine practitioner Method statement (OHS Act) means a written document detailing the key activities to be performed to reduce, as reasonably as practicable, the hazards identified in any risk assessment Organisation may be defined as a group of individuals (large of small) that is cooperating under the direction of executive leadership in accomplishment of certain common objects Pre-job meetings (34-227) means a meeting that is held prior to the commencement of the day's work and that is attended by all the relevant employees associated with the work task Principal contractor (In the text of this document) Means an employer, as defined in section 1 of the OHS Act, who intends to tender for or has signed a contract with Eskom for services rendered.
-Provincial director (OHS Act) means the provincial director as defined in Regulation 1 of the General Administrative Regulations under the Act Responsible Manager Is a Manager of a department, section or operating/business unit who has been appointed as part of the Eskom delegation of authority process with the aim to assist the applicable 16(2) assigned person in executing his/her duties in terms of the Occupational Health and Safety Act
+The health and safety requirements must be specific to each contract, project, site, and scope of work Lifesaving Rules (240-62196227) a rule that, if not adhered to, has the potential to cause serious harm to people Medical Certificate of fitness (OHS Act) means a certificate valid for one year, issued by an occupational health practitioner, issued in terms of the regulations, whom shall be registered with the Health Professions Council of South Africa Medical surveillance (OHS Act) means a planned programme or periodic examination (which may include clinical examinations, biological monitoring, or medical tests) of employees by an occupational health practitioner or, in prescribed cases, by an occupational medicine practitioner Method statement (OHS Act) means a written document detailing the key activities to be performed in order to reduce, as reasonably as practicable, the hazards identified in any risk assessment Organisation may be defined as a group of individuals (large of small) that is cooperating under the direction of executive leadership in accomplishment of certain common objects Pre-job meetings (34-227) means a meeting that is held prior to the commencement of the day's work and that is attended by all the relevant employees associated with the work task Principal contractor (In the text of this document) Means an employer, as defined in section 1 of the OHS Act, who intends to tender for or has signed a contract with Eskom for services rendered.
+Provincial director (OHS Act) means the provincial director as defined in Regulation 1 of the General Administrative Regulations under the Act